DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 that we already have the right abstraction and have not yet exposed it via documentation & examples.

-If you want to tell Hamilton to return something else, we suggest starting with the ``customization.ResultBuilder`` and writing a simple class & function that implements the ``customization.ResultBuilder`` interface and passing that into the driver as ``adapter=[result_builder]``.
+If you want to tell Hamilton to return something else, we suggest starting with the ``lifecycle.ResultBuilder`` and writing a simple class & function that implements the ``lifecycle.ResultBuilder`` interface and passing that into the driver as ``adapter=[result_builder]``.
 See
 :doc:`../reference/customizing-execution/index` and
 :doc:`../reference/result-builders/index` for options.

 Execution Hooks
 ###############

-You can do anything you want pre/post execution by implementing the interface ``hamilton.customization.NodeExecutionHook``, which gives you two methods:
+You can do anything you want pre/post execution by implementing the interface ``hamilton.lifecycle.NodeExecutionHook``, which gives you two methods:

 1. ``run_before_node_execution(node_name, node_tags, node_kwargs, node_return_type, **future_kwargs)``